 The email contact for users of this appliance.
 This field is optional.

-The values used in the Generate Key dialog must match those used by the certificate authority.
+The values in the Server Key tab must match those used by the certificate authority.

-When you have entered the required information, click Apply to generate the key.
+- When you have entered the required information, click Generate New Server Key.

 When you have a key and a signing request, it must be signed before it can be used.
 You can do this using one of the following methods:

 The CA certificate bundle that is included by default contains a number of certificates from public certificate authorities.
-These are usually known as Trusted Root Certificates or Trusted Intermediate Certificates.
+These are usually known as Trusted root certificates, or Trusted Intermediate Certificates.
 You can continue to use these or replace them with a certificate bundle from a certificate authority used by your organization.
-Your system administrator should either tell you whether to use the supplied bundle, or provide you with one supported by your organization.
+Your system administrator should tell you whether to use the supplied bundle or will provide you with one supported by your organization.

 If you do not have a CA bundle, either the default supplied with the appliance, or one supplied by your organization, you will be unable to use HTTPS.